 - Built to mil-spec standards

-Any one of the lower receivers that we have covered here today will be a solid choice for your M4, or alternatively, you can follow the buyer’s guide section that we went over earlier to help you find a good lower receiver as well.
+Any one of the lower receivers that we have covered here today will be a solid choice for your M4 build.
+If you do decide to go a different route, you can follow the buyer’s guide section that we went over earlier to help you find the best M4 lower receivers for your guns as well.